V3rB0se/WSA-Installer-Basic/README.md

   <li>Copy this and Paste it in Data Field: 9p3395vx91nr</li>
   <li>Select Slow from DropDown Menu & Click the Checkbox Button to Generate the Link</li>
   <li>Locate the largest file from the list.
 It should be a MSIX Bundle sized a little over 1 GB.</li>
-  <li>Right click and Copy the link of that file and paste it below.</li>
+  <li>Right click and Copy the link of that file and paste it in Command Window.</li>
   <li>WAIT</li>
 </ol>